Antollo/Easypt/docs/docs..Root.StringIterator.get.md

 #### `..Root.StringIterator.get`

-Gets value of element (new `String` consisting of one character) pointed by iterator.
+Gets value of an element (new `String` consisting of one character) pointed by iterator.

 * **Return value:** new `String` of size 1